-Our next hunt will be on September 16, 2017, starting time is 7pm , staging area will be at the Inspirada Wx station down in Henderson…see the map
+Our next hunt will be on December 16, 2017, starting time is 2pm , staging area is at the Losee Rd. & 215 Beltway off-ramp, North side of the freeway.

 Apps for Smartphones

 The following apps are perfect for getting some use out of an unused smartphone that’s no longer needed or for your current smartphone.

 I have found two Apps for smartphones that have shown to me, to be very handy when T-Hunting.

 The first one is available from Google play store by the name of “DIOPTRA” ( If you have an Apple device, the name of the app is “THEODOLITE”).
 It’s used as a accessory tool for realtors and folks doing types of land view record keeping, it also makes a very accurate tool for antenna alignment purposes, determining the actual location of repeater sites, etc.

 This app uses data taken from the phone’s GPS module and places this information on a screen of the phone’s camera.
 The handy part of this app is that the info is in real time and changes as the camera is pointed in different directions.